-The IEP meeting date is held on May 1.
-The last day of school is May 28.
+The IEP meeting date is held on May 1st.
+The last day of school is May 28th.
 The team decided there will be no extended school year services provided.
-The child's third birthday is June 1.
-The first day of school begins on August 1.
-August 1 is also when the services begin for this child.
-There was no noncompliance codes entered into EMIS and no record of a PR-01 issued.
+The child's third birthday is June 1st.
+The first day of school begins on August 1st.
+August 1st is also when the services begin for this child.
+There were no noncompliance codes entered into EMIS and no record of a PR-01 issued.